How fluent do I need to be in Spanish or English?

 What are the eating/cooking arrangements?

 Breakfast, lunch and dinner are provided and all meals are eaten together in our outside patio area.
+We will try our best to accommodate health restrictions (gluten-free, dairy0free), but know that there might be times where we are unable to.
 There is a fridge for students to use and store personal food in.

 How much luggage can I bring?